George-Britton/DiceModeller/README.md

  - **Invalid Path**: Make sure whatever paths you put in the `systemFontFolderPath` and `outputDestinationFolder` are correct.
 If you use a backslash ('\\'), make sure to use two in order to escape the string escape character.
 Or just use a forward slash, like in the example paths.
  - **Font Doesn't Exist**: The chosen font set in `chosenFontNameAndExtension` must have the exact same value, i.e. the exact same capitalisation and file extension.
  - **Generated Die is Just Floating Numbers / Has Embossed Numbers**: This error is usually caused by the chosen font generating numbers that are too large for the die's face.
-To remedy this, you can edit the function `makeNum(number, font)`, and change the value of the line `num.scale = [8, 8, 0.05]` to reduce the first two values.
+To remedy this, you can edit the value of the `scale` to change the font size.
 Play around with the value to see what works for you.
-Keep the final value as 0.05, this is the depth of the stamp.